Why Christianity?

 A Roman historian by the name of Cornelius Tacitus wrote in 112 AD:

-While there are other references outside the Bible that demonstrate Jesus was an actual historical person, for the sake of brevity these two examples should suffice.
+While there are other references outside the Bible that demonstrate Jesus was an actual historical person, for the sake of brevity, these two examples should suffice.

-The teachings of Jesus Christ and the claims He made for Himself are well documented in the first four books of the New Testament (Matthew, Mark, Luke and John) in the Bible.
+The teachings of Jesus Christ and the claims He made for Himself are well documented in the first four books of the New Testament (Matthew, Mark, Luke, and John) in the Bible.
 But those claims would be nothing if He failed to rise from the dead after He was crucified, as He predicted He would.
 The resurrection of Jesus Christ is considered to be the cornerstone of the Christian faith.
-Without it, Jesus is a fraud and Christianity a false religion.
+Without it, Jesus is a fraud, and Christianity is a false religion.
 So the question before us is this: "Did Jesus rise from the dead?"

 The apostles of Christ were eyewitnesses to His resurrection.
 These men had been with Him before His death; a number of them had been with Him for about three and a half years.
 They had seen Him during the trial; some of them had seen Him die on the cross.
 After His resurrection, these men associated with Him for about forty days.
 They talked with Him; they handled Him; they saw Him.
 They had every reason for believing that the Christ whom they saw was the one who had been crucified.

-There was no financial gain; there was no social prestige; there was no political power to come as a result of their preaching the resurrection.
-The only prospect that they had insofar as human rewards were concerned was the prospect of peril and persecution, of imprisonment and death.
+There was no financial gain; there was no social prestige; and there was no political power to come as a result of their preaching the resurrection.
+The only prospect that they had, insofar as human rewards were concerned, was the prospect of peril and persecution, of imprisonment and death.
 Yet all these apostles went out and preached that Christ had been raised from the dead.
 And they all, save one, paid for this testimony with their lives.
 No one suffers peril, persecution, and a cruel death for what he knows to be a lie.

-If the apostles of Christ were deliberate deceivers, why is it that not one of them under the most trying circumstances (e.g., imprisonment, stoning, and death) ever recanted his testimony?
+If the apostles of Christ were deliberate deceivers, why is it that not one of them, under the most trying circumstances (e.g., imprisonment, stoning, and death), ever recanted his testimony?
 Men do not manifest this kind of steadfastness and loyalty to a known falsehood.
 They all asserted right up to the end that they saw Jesus after He was raised from the dead.

 It was because of their powerful testimony that faith in Jesus grew in spite of detractors, competing religions and philosophies, and severe state persecution.
 This could not take place if the resurrection was a lie perpetrated by Jesus Himself or His apostles.